 I dealt with the broken kitchen faucet for about a week or two.
 I would carefully turn the water on and off to avoid the handle coming off, but most of the time I was unsuccessful.
 The handle would come off in my hand and then I would play an annoying game of matching up the little pointy thing with the little hole to get it back on.
 This would happen over and over again when I was cooking or washing dishes.

 I had enough, so the faucet was bumped up to top priority on our kitchen improvement list.
 We headed to our local Home Depot to buy a new faucet.
-There was so many awesome ones that I would have loved to have, but my budget was for one that cost no more than $100.
+There were so many awesome ones that I would have loved to have, but my budget was for one that cost no more than $100.
 And the faucet we chose HAD to have a sprayer.
 We ended up picking a nice Delta faucet — see my red arrow…it’s right there.

 While we were at Home Depot, I spotted this Redbeacon advertisement — remember how I said some things we just don’t want to do ourselves?
 Yeah, this faucet would be one of them.
 With my husband’s long hours at work, plus remembering some issues from the last time we installed a faucet, we really liked the idea of a pro installing it.